Skip to Main Content

 Information for Instructors

-The role of the Academic DL Coach includes, but is not limited to, communicating with the instructor as needed, posting announcements, assisting students with technical questions, participating in discussions, and documenting student comments, questions, and concerns.
+The role of the DL Coach includes, but is not limited to, communicating with the instructor as needed, posting announcements, assisting students with technical questions, participating in discussions, and documenting student comments, questions, and concerns.

 For more information about the tasks that can be assigned to DL Coaches, view Tasks for Academic DL Coaches and Identifying Differences Between a DL Coach and SI Leader.